pingcap/docs/troubleshoot-cpu-issues.md

 #### Handling methods

 * Update the statistical information
-    * Execute `analyze table` manually and execute `analyze` periodically with the `crontab` command to keep the accuracy of the statistical information
+    * Execute `analyze table` manually and execute `analyze` periodically with the `crontab` command to keep the accuracy of the statistical information.
     * Execute `auto analyze` automatically.
 Lower the threshold value of `analyze ratio`, increase the frequency of information collection, and set the runtime threshold.
 See the following examples:
         * `set global tidb_auto_analyze_ratio=0.2;`
         * `set global tidb_auto_analyze_start_time='00:00 +0800';`